RiTA-nlp/ITALIC/README.md

+---
+pretty_name: ITALIC
+annotations_creators:
+- crowdsourced
+language_creators:
+- Italian
+language_bcp47:
+- it
+size_categories:
+  it: 10K<n<100K
+task_categories:
+- automatic-speech-recognition
+- audio-classification
+task_ids:
+- intent-classification
+license: cc-by-nc-nd-4.0
+---

-# ITALIC: An ITALian Intent Classification Dataset
+# Dataset Card for ITALIC

-This repository contains the code and the dataset for the paper [ITALIC: An ITALian Intent Classification Dataset](#).

-ITALIC is a new intent classification dataset for the Italian language, which is the first of its kind.
+ITALIC is an intent classification dataset for the Italian language, which is the first of its kind.
 It includes spoken and written utterances and is annotated with 60 intents.
-The dataset is available on [Zenodo](https://zenodo.org/record/8040649) and we are working on making it accessible also from HuggingFace Hub.
+The dataset is available on [Zenodo](https://zenodo.org/record/8040649) and connectors ara available for the [HuggingFace Hub](https://huggingface.co/datasets/RiTA-nlp/ITALIC).

 ### Latest Updates